 The NCI recommends eating more protein when undergoing chemotherapy to give you energy and keep your muscles strong when treatment is draining.
 Opt for lean proteins like eggs, fish, tofu, and chicken.
 Many people with cancer find that red meat takes on an unpleasant metallic taste.

 Selenium-rich foods fight cancer

 Brazil nuts, seafood, oats, and brown rice are all great sources of selenium, a cancer-fighting mineral.
 A study published in the Journal of Biological Chemistry found that selenium compounds boost the immune system, allowing it to fight certain cancers like leukemia and melanoma.
 However, avoid eating shellfish and raw fish—they can put you at a higher risk of food-borne illnesses during treatment, according to the NCI.
 Stick to freshwater fish like salmon and catfish, and always make sure it’s fully cooked.
-Here are loving, little ways you can support a loved one through chemo.
+This is what cancer doctors do to prevent cancer.